 How Can I Make Money on Polymarket?

-Two primary approaches exist: active speculation and providing liquidity.
+There are two common approaches: active speculation and providing liquidity.

 Speculating